 First published in Habitat Australia, February 1988.

 Country town.
 Interstate bus.
 They’re all there to meet me.
-It’s spring time and the roadsides are splashed with purple Patterson’s curse and the exotic yellow daisies we call pee-the-beds.
+It’s spring time and the roadsides are splashed with purple Patterson’s Curse and the exotic yellow daisies we call pee-the-beds.
 The crops are young and green, just starting to head, and the trees silhouetted against the setting sun as we drive home — well, I’m afraid there aren’t many of them left these days, except along the road reserves.
 European agricultural practices haven’t been good for trees in this country.
 Nor for the land itself.

 The process of deforestation and soil degradation began last century when whitefellas, ordinary young men and women, crossed the Blue Mountains from Sydney to take up this so-called unoccupied land, this ‘terra nullius’.
-Amongst them were several Anglo-Celtic couples to whom I owe my roots in rural Australia: I am one of hundreds of great-grandchildren who are testimony to the pioneering and other activities of these settlers west of the Great Dividing Range.
+Amongst them were several Anglo-Celtic couples to whom I owe my roots in rural Australia: I am one of hundreds of great-grandchildren and great-greats who are testimony to the pioneering and other activities of these settlers west of the Great Dividing Range.

-My extended family is proud of our third, fourth and fifth generation status, but for ‘old’ families in inland Australia there are many ghosts.
+My extended family is proud of our third, fourth and fifth generation status, but for ‘old’ settler families in inland Australia there are many ghosts.
 Many things better left unsaid.
 Few of my relatives ever talk about the traditional landowners, the people of the Wiradjuri nation, or what happened to them after our forebears arrived, for example.
 And it’s hard to talk about how the land has been and is still being degraded.

 It’s common knowledge that more and more country is becoming unproductive from salinity and erosion caused by clearing and over-stocking, but where do you allocate blame?
 There are so many pressures on landholders, and many of their mistakes have been made through ignorance rather than greed.
 It is very expensive to solve the problems from the past, and very hard to change current agricultural practices to break the century-old pattern of land degradation.
 It costs a lot to plant and maintain trees on farms, for example.
 And it’s hard work.